fastify/session/README.md

 ```
 ## API
 ### session(fastify, options, next)
 The session plugin accepts the following options.
 It decorates the request with the `sessionStore` and adds a `session` object to the request.
+The session data is stored server side using the configured session store.
 #### options
 ##### secret (required)
 The secret used to sign the cookie.
 Must have length 32 or greater.